 What is Prototype Model?

-The activities, that are carried out, in the prototype development process, may be understood through following given points, in a sequential manner.
+The activities, that are carried out, in the prototype development process, may be understood through following given points sequentially.

-- Based on the requirements, quick design is prepared.
+Based on the requirements, the quick design is prepared.

-- Thereafter, prototype is handed over to the client, for its evaluation.
+Thereafter, the prototype is handed over to the client, for its evaluation.

-- Based on the feedbacks and reviews, received from the client, the prototype is either accepted for further actual development process, and thereafter testing, to achieve the final product, or is being diverted to the designing phase, again, for the refinement.
+Based on the feedback and reviews, received from the client, the prototype is either accepted for the further actual development process, and thereafter testing, to achieve the final product, or is being diverted to the designing phase, again, for the refinement.

-- An approach based on prototype, which enables the client to perceive an overview of the final desirable software product and provide their feedback and reviews.
+An approach based on the prototype, which enables the client to perceive an overview of the final desirable software product and provide their feedback and reviews.

-- Involvement of the client, who works as an approver, to either carry out the further development process on the prototype, so as to achieve develop final product or may ask for the improvement in the prototype.
+Involvement of the client, who works as an approver, to either carry out the further development process on the prototype, to achieve develop the final product or may ask for the improvement in the prototype.

-- Risk of insufficient amount of requirements analysis.
+Risk of an insufficient amount of requirements analysis.